olawuwo-abideen/booking/README.md

 ## Features

-- **User**: User can register, login, logout, updatevpassword, verify username, update profile and update password.
+- **User**: User can register, login, logout, update password, verify username, update profile and update password.

 - **Bookings**: User can request for a booking and check his booking Status.